Choosing the Right Topic for Your Self-Help Book

 Now that you have an idea for your topic, let’s chat about how you can start your book-writing journey and why coffee, or a straitjacket, is an essential ingredient.

 I am passionate about helping professionals write their first book.
-This includes coaching you from the first word through the writing process to publication and even beyond.
+This includes coaching you from the first word through the entire writing process, publication, and even beyond.

 Are you ready to start your book-writing journey?
 Not sure where to start?
 Let’s have a chat.
 Your first consultation includes a complimentary book outline and chapter template.